swisnl/jQuery-contextMenu/README.md

 # jQuery contextMenu plugin & polyfill #

-__IMPORTANT: 2.0.0 is release and has change the default names of the icon classes in order to stop CSS conflicts with frameworks which define the class 'icon'.__

 [![Travis Build Status](https://travis-ci.org/swisnl/jQuery-contextMenu.svg?branch=master)](https://travis-ci.org/swisnl/jQuery-contextMenu)

 $.contextMenu is a management facility for - you guessed it - context menus.
 It was designed for an application where there are hundreds of elements that may show a context menu - so intialization speed and memory usage are kept fairly small.
 It also allows to register context menus without providing actual markup, as $.contextMenu generates DOMElements as needed.